nextinstall/mutagen-tagger/README.md

-# mutagen-tagger - MP3 Metadata Updater
+# mutagen-tagger.py - MP3 Metadata Genre Updater

 ## Overview
 This script is designed to enhance the metadata of MP3 files, specifically focusing on updating genre information and comments by utilizing the Spotify API.
 It reads MP3 files, extracts their metadata, searches for the track on Spotify to determine the genre, and updates the MP3 file's metadata accordingly.